-Note: You are currently viewing documentation for Moodle 3.3.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: GDPR FAQ.
+Note: You are currently viewing documentation for Moodle 3.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: GDPR FAQ.

 What is GDPR?